andyunique/AACV/README.md

 NB: Obviously, combining these 2 approaches is possible.

 Public sharing and collective commitment will allow us to tackle issues related to architecture changes (especially for GPU programming).

+Implemented algorithms so far:

+- In CUDA: Bruteforce distance calculation between 2 matrices of vectors (Application for feature matching in Computer vision).

+- In OpenMP: Maximum single-sell profit (Application in Finance).